-- 1. Change the oil and filter when the engine is warm.
-If the engine is cold, start the engine and allow it to run at idle for at least 5 minutes. - 2.
-Park the motorcycle with the sidestand down on a firm, level surface.
+- Change the oil and filter when the engine is warm.
+If the engine is cold, start the engine and allow it to run at idle for at least 5 minutes. - Park the motorcycle with the sidestand down on a firm, level surface.
 If using a service lift, the motorcycle should be centered.

-3. Clean the area around the scavenge area drain plug 1.
-Place a drain pan under drain plug.
+Clean the area around the scavenge area drain plug 1 and the storage area drain plug 2.
+Place a drain pan under both drain plugs.